2013 Challenge Tour graduates

 The player retained his European Tour card for 2016 (finished inside the top 110).

-The player did not retain his European Tour card for 2016, but retained conditional status (finished between 111–147).
+The player did not retain his European Tour card for 2016, but retained conditional status (finished between 111 and 147).

 The player did not retain his European Tour card for 2015 (finished outside the top 147).

 Koepka earned a direct promotion to the European Tour after his third win of the season in June.
 Pavan and Otaegui regained their cards for 2015 through Q School.